Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

 this key, like if the key was a discriminant.
 These keys appears as “| name”.

-Sometime an empty list or an empty dictionary appears, which means it’s always an empty list of an empty dictionary in the JSON output.
+Sometime an empty list or an empty dictionary appears, which means it’s always an empty list or an empty dictionary in the JSON output.
 This may be an omission of the JSON output or a case I could not meet.

 Fake examples with explanations: